 Several boat companies take visitors out on the water for an afternoon, whether it's cruising around the Los Arcos natural monument; visiting beaches only accessible by boat, like Yelapa or Las Animas; or a wildlife cruise.

-The Day Sailing on Banderas Bay explores the bay and allows a chance to go snorkeling and swimming.
+The day sailing on Banderas Bay excursion explores the bay and allows a chance to go snorkeling and swimming.
 All equipment as well as snacks and beverages are included.

 6. Mirador Cerro de La Cruz